Meriam language: Consonants

+/ɾ/ is heard as [ɹ] when occurring before or after consonants.

 Stress

 Stress is contrastive in Meriam and can occur on the first or second syllable.
 Examples include tábo 'snake', tabó 'neck'.

 Sign language

 The Torres Strait Islanders have signed forms of their languages, though it is not clear from records that they are particularly well-developed compared to other Australian Aboriginal sign languages.